 Anybody with a penis knows that it sometimes feels as if it has a mind of its own.
 Penises shrink and grow at inopportune or confusing times.
 They get tender.
 They get kinda sweaty sometimes.
 They come in cut and uncut varieties.
-Grown men largely take this in stride—that’s a lie, but let’s move on—but, for little boys, the apparent autonomy of their penis can be terrifying.
+For little boys, the apparent autonomy of their penis can be terrifying.
 This is why parents need to explain how the old bait and tackle work.
 This can be daunting.
 Still, there’s a way to keep anxiety at bay: Little kids aren’t gonna make it weird.
 Only adults make it weird.

 The problem for parents is that the most important use for genitals shifts dramatically when a person reaches puberty.
 Suddenly, those parts are for pleasure and procreation rather than excretion.
 Kids don’t have that context.
-So any embarrassment or shame in discussing a son’s penis is derived from the world that is—and will remain for at least a decade—foreign to them.
+So any embarrassment or shame in discussing a son’s penis is derived from the world that is — and will remain for about a decade — foreign to them.
 Conversations with children about their bodies are best had within the context of their reality, which is largely sexless and certainly innocent.

 “Sometimes when we’re looking at something our eye starts twitching on its own.
 We didn’t control it,” Honowitz recommends pointing out.
 “And sometimes our penis does other things too.
 Sometimes if you go to the bathroom and you notice your penis is bigger than it normally is that’s just your body doing other things, just like if your eye twitches.”